nnsense/ekc/README.md

 +----------------------------------+-----------+----------------------+-------------+
 ```

-Run `ekc -r eu-west-1 -lt MyTag` to get the same details as above along the cluster's tag having the `key` "MyTag", eg:
+Run `ekc -R eu-west-1 -lt MyTag` to get the same details as above along the cluster's tag having the `key` "MyTag", eg:

 ```
 +----------------------------------+-----------+----------------------+-------------+-------------------+